Robots.txt contains instructions for search engine bots.

 Robots Meta Tags vs Robots.txt Files

-What’s the difference between robots meta tags and robots.txt files?
+What’s the difference between robot meta tags and robots.txt files?

 For example, if you don’t want to index a page, you would use this tag: